vaginessa/dns-wiki/HOWTO-Report-Bug.md

 >* **Please provide any additional information below (e.g. logcat).**
 >* [your text/file or link]

-More details always means more and faster help!
+More details always means more and faster/better help!

 After sending the report
 ------------------------